-Commentary: There are many sources of information and data within the agency that are legitimate measures of training needs.
-The written directive should identify these sources as well as a process of integrating this information into the training program development.
-(O O O O O)

-33.1.7 A written directive governs attendance requirements for employees assigned to authorized agency training programs.

-Commentary: The directive should describe exceptions and provide procedures for: (1) documenting attendance; (2) excusing participants for such events as court appearances; (3) making up time that is missed as the result of excused and unexcused absences; and (4) assuring that employee attendance receives recognition for successful completion of the training program.
-(M M M M M M)

-33.1.8 A written directive governs agency reimbursements to employees attending training programs in or outside the agency's service area.

-Commentary: The directive should describe the conditions under which reimbursement will be provided for mileage, meals, housing, fees, books, or materials for training programs conducted in or outside the agency's service area.
-(O O O O O)

-33.1.9 The agency's training program is affiliated with a college or university.
+Commentary: Many sources of information and data within the agency provide legitimate measures of training needs.
+The written directive should identify those sources as well as a process of integrating this information into training program development. $(O \ O \ O \ O \ O \ O)$ 33.1.7 A written directive governs attendance requirements for employees assigned to authorized agency training programs.
+Commentary: The directive should describe exceptions and provide procedures for (1) documenting attendance, (2) excusing participants for such events as court appearances, (3) making up time that is missed as the result of excused and unexcused absences, and (4) ensuring that employees are recognized for successful completion of the training program.
+(M M M M M) 33.1.8 A written directive governs agency reimbursements to employees attending training programs in or outside the agency's service area.
+Commentary: The directive should describe the conditions under which reimbursement will be provided for mileage, meals, housing, fees, books, or materials for training programs conducted in or outside the agency's service area. ($O \ O \ O \ O \ O \ O$) 33.1.9 The agency's training program is affiliated with a college or university.

 Commentary: Agencies may choose to conduct some or all training in association with a local college or university.
-This association may include provision of classroom instruction on campus; teaching by the college faculty at the agency's academy or training site; college credit for training; or assistance in curriculum and lesson plan development.
+This association may include provision of classroom instruction on campus, teaching by the college faculty at the agency's academy or training site, college credit for training, or assistance in curriculum and lesson plan development.
 Whatever the level of affiliation selected by the agency, the basis for the relationship as well as the rights and responsibilities of each party should be established through an affiliation agreement.
-(O O O O O)

-33.1.10 A written directive governs the use of the resources of public and private organizations in agency training programs.

-Commentary: The intent of the standard is that the agency should identify potential resources in the local public and private sector that are available to enhance agency training programs.

-33.1.11 A written directive governs training provided to agency personnel by other criminal justice agencies, and training provided by the agency to personnel of other criminal justice agencies.

-Commentary: The directive should encourage this type of training to increase effectiveness, improve coordination, and promote better understanding among criminal justice system agencies.

-33.1.12 The agency provides classroom space for internal training programs.
+(O O O O O O) 33.1.10 A written directive governs the use of the resources of public and private organizations in agency training programs.
+Commentary: The intent of the standard is that the agency should identify potential resources in the local public and private sectors that are available to enhance agency training programs. ($O \ O \ O \ O \ O \ O$) 33.1.11 A written directive governs training provided to agency personnel by other criminal justice agencies, and training provided by the agency to personnel of other criminal justice agencies.
+Commentary: The directive should encourage this type of training to increase effectiveness, improve coordination, and promote better understanding among criminal justice system agencies. $(0 \ 0 \ 0 \ 0 \ 0 \ 0)$ 33.1.12 The agency provides classroom space for internal training programs.